Onset of color transparency in holographic light-front QCD: Discussion of the Results DoR

-Another remarkable prediction of our result \req{a2N} is the strong dependence at low energies of the specific quark current coupling to a hadron.
-To illustrate this property we compare in Fig. \ref{A3Q2tw} the transverse impact area $\langle 4 \sigma(Q^2)\rangle$ for the $\phi$ meson and its $Q^2$ dependence with that of the pion.
-The small transverse size and its slow fall-off for the $s \bar s$ meson reflects the heavier mass of the strange quark.
-One also sees that $e A \to e \phi X$ electroproduction will show color transparency even at small $Q^2$ and can provide an important calibration tool for transparency measurements.
+Another remarkable prediction of the result \req{a2N} is the strong dependence at low energies of the specific quark current coupling to a hadron.
+To~illustrate this property, Figure~\ref{A3Q2tw} compares $Q^2$-dependences of the transverse impact area, $\langle 4 \sigma(Q^2)\rangle$, for the $\phi$ meson and for the pion.
+The~small transverse size and its slow fall-off for the $s \bar s$ vector meson reflects the heavier mass of the strange quark.
+One also sees that $e A \to e \phi X$ electroproduction will show color transparency even at small $Q^2$ and can provide an important calibration tool for transparency~measurements.